OHI-Science/ohi-science.github.io/index.md

 install_github('ohigui', 'OHI-Science')
 {% endhighlight %}

 If you don't already have `devtools` installed, then run `install.packages('devtools')` first.
-Next steps...
+Additional steps to launch the browser are forthcoming.
+Meanwhile, you can [Create Regions](/pages/create_regions.html) specific to your country.

 ## Tools
 We anticipate posting the following tools: